Scott Virkus

-Scott Virkus (born September 7, 1959) is an American former professional football defensive end.
-He played for the Buffalo Bills from 1983 to 1984, the Indianapolis Colts and New England Patriots in 1984 and for the Indianapolis Colts in 1985.
+Scott Virkus (born September 7, 1959) is an American former professional football player who was a defensive end in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Purdue Boilermakers.
+He played in the NFL for the Buffalo Bills from 1983 to 1984, the Indianapolis Colts and New England Patriots in 1984 and for the Indianapolis Colts in 1985.

+Early life

+Scott Virkus was born on September 7, 1959, in Rochester, New York.
+He attended Greece Olympia High School in Rochester.